instana/nodejs/CONTRIBUTING.md

     - `NPM_CONFIG_OTP={your token} lerna publish --force-publish="*" patch && lerna bootstrap`, or
     - `NPM_CONFIG_OTP={your token} lerna publish --force-publish="*" minor && lerna bootstrap`.

-Consider also publishing a new Lambda layer with this release, see `packages/aws-lambda/layer/bin/publish-layer.sh`.
+For each package release, we also publishing a new Lambda layer and a Fargate Docker image layer.
+This happens automatically via CI.

 #### Separate lerna version And lerna publish